BleuBleu/FamiStudio/Docs/docs/importexport.md

 Only a single song can be exported at a time.
 You can choose the sample rate, it is recommended to stick to 44.1KHz if you want the sound to be exactly as you hear it in FamiStudio.
 Lower sample rate might lack high frequencies.

 The song can be exported in one of two modes:

-* Play Once : Will play the song until the end, ignoring the loop point.
+* Play N Times: Will play the song a specified number of times.
 * Duration : Will loop though the song for the specified number of seconds.

 ![](images/ExportWav.png#center)